 A Financial Power of Attorney authorizes a loved one to handle your finances in the event that you cannot do so yourself.
 If you have not prepared a financial power of attorney, in order for your loved ones to have legal authority to handle your finances, they might have to go through an expensive Guardianship procedure.

 A Medical Power of Attorney authorizes a loved one to make medical decisions for you in the event that you cannot do so yourself.
-Moreover, if you want others to respect your wishes as to whether you want to be kept alive in the event you are terminally ill or in a vegetative state, you should advise your family of your wishes with an Advanced Health Care Directive.
+Moreover, if you want others to respect your wishes as to whether you want to be kept alive in the event you are terminally ill or in a vegetative state, you should prepare an Advanced Health Care Directive.
 (An Advanced Directive for Health Care is commonly referred to as a Living Will.)
 If you have not prepared a Medical Power of Attorney and Advanced Health Care Directive, in order for your loved ones may need to go through an expensive Guardianship procedure in order to have the legal authority to make medical decisions for you.

 There are thousands of different types of trusts.
 Some of the more common trusts our law firm can help clients prepare include: Marital Trusts, Bypass Trusts, Age Restriction Trusts, Special Needs Trusts, Education Trusts, Animal Trusts, Irrevocable Life Insurance Trusts (ILITs), “IRA Stretch Trusts”, Qualified Personal Residence Trusts (QPRTs), Grantor Retained Annuity Trusts (GRATs), Dynasty Trusts, Charitable Lead Trusts and Charitable Remainder Trusts, among others.
 Generally, the purpose of any trust is to give money for the benefit of another while still maintaining some control over how and when the beneficiary receives the money.

 A quintessential part of any good estate plan is making maximum use of the gift tax credits and the gift tax exemptions that the government allows you to use.
 We help you understand your exemptions so that you may maximize the amount of wealth that you can transfer.